nikhilpatel221090-arch/data-analytics-portfolio/README.md

 Welcome to my **Data Analytics & AI Portfolio**!
 This repository showcases my work in **Data Analytics, Python, and AI Automation**.
-Each project includes datasets, dashboards, and Jupyter notebooks as proof of work.
+Each project includes datasets, dashboards, and Google Colab notebooks as proof of work.

 ---